LT-IntroToAI-SY2526/assignment-0-lcmccreery/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

 I most excited to learn about how AI creates an answer to a question because I find it interesting how AI is able to react to a human question and make a human like response.
+I am curious to see how AI is created by coding.
+If it is I would think that it take forever to make and how much coding it would take.

 ---